phol/docs/content/en/docs/faq.md

 If there is a red cross, click on the failed deploy and check the error message.
 You can either revert the change which broke the site, or consider addressing the issue.

-Feel free to join the Academic community chat (link in the menu above) and post a detailed description of the issue with the error message and a link to your GitHub repository.
+Feel free to join the Wowchemy community chat (link in the menu above) and post a detailed description of the issue with the error message and a link to your GitHub repository.

 **Error: Homepage not found at `/home/index.md`**